SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

+- On the left, in German: "Impfen hilft, auch allen die du liebst", or "Vaccination helps, also everyone you love".
+- On the right, in French: "Oui, le vaccin put avoir des effets d&eacute;sirables", or "Yes, the vaccine can have desirable effects".

 Yes, by all means: do whatever the _zeitgeist_ and _l'esprit du temps_ nudge you to do, so long as you get your people vaccinated.
-- On the left, in German: "Impfen hilft, auch allen die du liebst", or "Vaccination helps, also everyone you love".
-- On the right, in French: "Oui, le vaccin put avoir des effets d&eacute;sirables", or "Yes, the vaccine can have desireable effects".

-Indeed!

 So that's the sitch.
 The sitch is bad.